Blue Point Grill, Princeton, NJ:

 The restaurant takes a basic approach to serving fresh seafood, with emphasis on wild caught seafood prepared with fresh ingredients.
 They offer a fresh daily changing menu with a good selection of specials.

-The interior dining area decor has limited styling with bright lighting, large windows, and walls painted in buttery hues and adorned with a large sharklike creation on one wall and nautical pictures on the others..Tables are spaced close together, with seating being a little cramped; Not ideal for quiet conversation.
+The interior dining area decor is done up with bright lighting, large windows, high ceilings, exposed brick, and walls painted in buttery hues and adorned with a large sharklike creation on one wall and nautical pictures on the others.

-They are children friendly with a kids menu
+They are children friendly with a kid’s menu

-During the warmer months there is outdoor dining on the sidewalk patio.
+During the warmer months, there is outdoor dining on the sidewalk patio.

 The Blue Point Grill is open seven days/week for dinner.